 Keep your fingers crossed that what you have is strippable wallpaper.
-Use a putty knife to gently pull up a corner of a strip, being careful not to gouge the wall.
+Use a putty knife to pull up a corner of a strip gently, being careful not to gouge the wall.
 Then pull the paper gently at an angle, rather than holding it out straight or yanking it off.
 This will minimize wall damage.

-If that works, keep on going.
-If you hit any snags, keep working around them and then use one of the techniques below to finish removing any remnants.
+If that works, keep going.
+If you hit any snags, keep working around them and then use one of the techniques below to remove any remnants.

 Get Rid of Traditional Wallpaper